williamcostaesilva/williamcostaesilva/README.md

 - 👋 Hi, I’m @williamcostaesilva.
 I'm a chemical engineering professor.
-- 👀 I’m interested in Python programming, electronic and robotic using arduino board or NodeMCU ESP8266 project
+- 👀 I’m interested in Python programming, electronic and robotic using arduino board or NodeMCU ESP32 OR ESP8266 project
 - 🌱 I’m currently learning Python programming for engeneering issues and Python and Arduino integration for IoT projects
-- 💞️ I’m looking to collaborate on Python programming and IoT process using NodeMCU ESP8266
+- 💞️ I’m looking to collaborate on Python programming and IoT process using NodeMCU ESP8266/ESP32
 - 📫 How to reach me @williamcsilva

 <!---